-The MoEE in close coordination with the UNIDO project manager will be responsible to mobilize the support, cooperation and consultation of all relevant stakeholders.
-Special attention will be given to inform producers, importers and distributors of new POPs and/or articles containing new POPs and on the obligations of the country under the SC (e.g. POPs inventory and priority setting processes).
+The SEA in close coordination with the UNIDO project manager will be responsible to mobilize support, cooperation and consultation of all relevant stakeholders.
+Special attention will be given to inform producers, importers and distributors of new POPs and/or articles containing new POPs on the obligations of the country to the SC and on their involvement in the POPs inventory and priority setting processes.
 Feedback, suggestions and comments received from stakeholders will be reviewed, considered and answered by the project management team.